Ghulam Rasool Noori: International tours

 Noori has travelled extensively across the globe to deliver the lectures on Moharram.
-In 2014, 2015 as well as in 2016, he was invited to Dubai by Indian Diaspora, where he gave a prolific speech on Brotherhood, Justice and Humanity.
-In 2012 Noorie was invited to Bangkok where he delivered speech during the month of moharram.
+In 2014, 2015 as well as in 2016, he was invited to Dubai by Indian Diaspora, where he gave a speech on brotherhood, justice and humanity.
+In 2012, Noorie was invited to Bangkok where he delivered speech during the month of Muharram.

 Book releases

-He presided the release function of book The Creation No Evolution authored by Dr. Rouf Hussain Beig held at College of Education, Srinagar on 20 August 2006.
+Noori presided the release function of book The Creation No Evolution authored by Dr. Rouf Hussain Beig held at College of Education, Srinagar on 20 August 2006.
 Noted economist and dean Social Sciences, Kashmir University Professor Nisar Ali released the book, Professor Rehman Rahi and poet Dr. Shabib Rizvi were also present on the occasion.